How to Disagree Politely in English

 - I don’t think you and I have the same opinion on this issue.

-- I don’t see it that way.
+- I am not sure I see it that way.

 - I have a completely different opinion on that.